jesslynaudrey/employee-id-photo-cropper/README.md

-# employee-id-photo-cropper
+# Employee ID Photo Cropper
-A simple web application to crop employee photos for ID cards using OpenCV
+A simple JavaScript web application to crop employee photos for ID cards using OpenCV and Haar Cascades.
+This tool automates the photo editing process, ensuring consistent size for all employee IDs.